Mortimyrrh/MatrixShader/README.md

 # Matrix Shader
 Yet another matrix rain git repo - this is my first time using shaders and webgl

+The plan is to create a simple GLSL shader that generates clasic matrix rain.

 # Live Demo
 https://mortimyrrh.github.io/MatrixShader/